 healing through intentional inquiry

 If you are looking for guidance on how to communicate, relate, and transform yourself with greater ease, awareness and understanding, please take a look at my recommendations below.
 I have found the following volumes to be very valuable in my own life and in my practice, as I aim to provide a holistic and integrated approach towards healing.
 More resources will be added soon, so please check back in!
-Sometimes, not always, I use affiliate links as an additional source of income to support the work that I do, it is at no extra cost to you.
+Sometimes, not always, I use affiliate links as an additional source of income at no extra cost to you.
 For more information, please see my affiliate disclaimer.
 Thank you for your support.

 What is Violent Communication?
 If “violent” means acting in ways that result in hurt or harm, then muchof how we communicate—judging others, bullying, having racial bias, blaming, finger pointing, discriminating, speaking without listening, criticizing others or ourselves, name-calling, reacting when angry, using political rhetoric, being defensive or judging who’s “good/bad” or what’s “right/wrong” with people—could indeed be called “violent communication.”